sansuido/sdl3/README.md

 # Note

-A Dart library for accessing SDL 3 (test) APIs using, FFI.
+A Dart library for accessing SDL 3 APIs using, FFI.

 https://www.libsdl.org/